Genetic Alliance UK: Activities

 The group's work is primarily policy campaigns.
-It has campaigned for improved regulation and governance of clinical research, including animal research, improved access to new technology such as preimplantation genetic diagnosis, and has responded to Government consultations on the restructuring of the National Health Service between 2010 and 2012 to ensure that the needs of those with genetic conditions are properly addressed.
+It has campaigned for improved regulation and governance of clinical research, improved access to new technology such as preimplantation genetic diagnosis, and has responded to Government consultations on the restructuring of the National Health Service between 2010 and 2012 to ensure that the needs of those with genetic conditions are properly addressed.

 The group also commissions projects covering issues of common interest to its members; these have included insurance, prenatal diagnosis, patient access and patient information.
 It also works on gathering evidence of need through research projects and on directly improving information and services to patients.

 The work has expanded outside the United Kingdom into the European Union.
 The group works through EGAN (European Genetic Alliance Network) to promote the interests of those with genetic conditions at European Commission and European Parliament.

 History

 1989: The group was founded in 1989 as Genetic Interest Group, after a group of approximately twelve charities proposed an alliance, with the backing of the British Clinical Genetics Society.

 1993: Genetic Interest Group became a founding member of the European Alliance of Genetic Support Groups (EAGS) – now known as the Patients’ Network for Health and Medical Research (EGAN).

 1995: The Disability Discrimination Act passed.
 Genetic Interest Group lobbied to amend the Bill to ensure people pre-symptomatic for a genetic disorder would be protected against discrimination.

 2003: Genetic Interest Group lobbied the Department of Health for more investment in rare disease research.
 There was a successful outcome in the White Paper on genetics on 24 June 2003, with £3 million earmarked to fund research into rare diseases.

 2008: The Human Fertilisation and Embryology Act 2008 passed.
 Genetic Alliance UK's lobbying work influenced the law on a number of issues including preimplantation genetic testing, saviour siblings and human-animal hybrid embryos.

 Rare Disease UK was launched to campaign for a strategic approach to rare diseases in the UK.

 2010: Genetic Interest Group became Genetic Alliance UK - the decision was made to change the name and branding of the organisation to better reflect its work.

 2011: SWAN UK (syndromes without a name) was relaunched as a project of Genetic Alliance UK, to continue supporting families of children with a syndrome without a name – taking over from Liz Swingwood, the grandmother of a child with an undiagnosed genetic condition.

 2013: The UK Strategy for Rare Diseases was launched in November following years of hard work by our Rare Disease UK campaign.

 2014: Genetic Alliance UK published its first patient charter, on the NICE Highly Specialised Technology Programme.
 Five patient charters on access to medicines and on genome sequencing have now been published.

-The group now represents over 200 voluntary organisations and has representation on numerous bodies in the UK, Europe and the rest of the world.